vintasoftware/django-react-boilerplate/README.md

 `make test someapp.tests.test_views`

 ### Adding new pypi libs
-Add the libname to either requirements.in or dev-requirents.in, then compile it and install.
+Add the libname to either requirements.in or dev-requirents.in, then either upgrade the libs with `make upgrade` or manually compile it and then,  install.
-`pip-compile requirements.in > requirements.txt && pip install -r requirements.txt`
+`pip-compile requirements.in > requirements.txt` or `make upgrade`
+`pip install -r requirements.txt`

 ## Deployment
 ### Setup